Today I am publishing my second annual Integrity Report.

 In my experience, catastrophic lapses of integrity are rare.
 The problems usually occur when we convince ourselves to make a series of small exceptions or “just this once” choices.
 After a while, the little exceptions add up and you find yourself in a place you would normally avoid.

 In the meantime, thanks for reading and being part of our worldwide family.
-It’s great to have you here.
+It’s an honor to share my thoughts and ideas with you.